carpentries/maintainer-onboarding/episodes/03-communicate-contributors.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

+You will receive your lesson assignment after completing onboarding.
-Spending some time cleaning up your lesson's help wanted list in your first few months as Maintainer will save you and your co-Maintainers time in the long term and help ensure higher-quality contributions.
+Spending some time cleaning up your lesson's help wanted list is a great activity to engage in during your first few months as a Maintainer.
+This will save you and your co-Maintainers time in the long term and help ensure higher-quality contributions.

 Despite our best efforts in encouraging the types of contributions listed above, you will also receive unwanted or unhelpful contributions, including: